WinterSnowfall/wookiee_unicaster/README.md

 ### What about Direct IP games that support TCP?

-It is fortunate most games provide support for Direct IP through TCP.
-Those won't need tricks like the Wookiee Unicaster, because you can simply sort them out by using remote port forwarding with SSH/Putty.
+It is fortunate some games provide support for Direct IP through TCP.
+Such games won't need "tricks" like the Wookiee Unicaster, because you can simply sort them out by using remote port forwarding with SSH/Putty.
 More details here: https://phoenixnap.com/kb/ssh-port-forwarding

 UDP packets can't, unfortunately, be tunneled through SSH, as SSH only provides support for TCP traffic.
 There's the option to encapsulate UDP in TCP and using an SSH tunnel, by leveraging **nc** or **socat**, however that has the downside of breaking UDP packet boundaries, which causes serious hitches and general wonkiness with games - I've experienced this firsthand, which is why I decided to write a UDP packet forwarding utility to preserve the high performance and low latency of native UDP.
 I've even tried to disable TCP's Nagle algorithm by setting the SCTP_NODELAY to 0, but that hasn't helped much.
 In case you want to try it for yourself, here's a nice discussion on the topic, along with examples: https://superuser.com/questions/53103/udp-traffic-through-ssh-tunnel